peadarDoyle/dd-app/README.md

 Note2: I don't remember how the EF migrations works.
 The latest schema is captured in `DirectDebit.Models/migrations/scripts/BaseSchema.sql`

 Create a database on the SQL Server called something like `directdebits`.
-The run the BaseSchema.sql script to setup the DB schema (technically you should be using the EF Migrations but I honestly don't remember exactly how one goes about this at the time of writing).
+Then run the BaseSchema.sql script to setup the DB schema (technically you should be using the EF Migrations but I honestly don't remember exactly how one goes about this at the time of writing).

 ##### Exact Online Developer Account